araskal/Azure-Cloud-Mining-Script/index.md

 [https://raw.githubusercontent.com/PrandoXMR/cryptocloud/master/xmrig/azure/arm/template.json](https://raw.githubusercontent.com/PrandoXMR/cryptocloud/master/xmrig/azure/arm/template.json)

 This will create an *Azure Batch* service with low priority VMs that will run our mining script.
-Because of this, the price /month of running our miners will be very low.
+Because of this, the price/month of running these miners will be very low.

 After pressing save, you can add your configuration: